 So with that in mind, here’s the first entry in what I’ll call The Quiver series.

-We’ll start with the basic foundation of most outdoor pursuits: The pack.
+We’ll start with the necessary foundation of most outdoor pursuits: The pack.

 And here are the packs I found work for carrying my crap.

 There is no way I can try all the packs out there.
-This is not a “best” list.
-Even if I hiked 365 days a year, I could not give a fair and thorough review of every pack (or shelter, shoe, stove, etc) I could theoretically try out.
+My pack choices is not a “best” list.
+Even if I hiked 365 days a year, I could not give a fair and thorough review of every pack (or shelter, shoe, stove, etc.) I could theoretically try out.

-Rather, here’s the packs that work for me for various activities.
+Instead, here’s the packs that work for me for various activities.
 They may or may not be the “best” for you and your needs.
 All I know is that they work for my needs.
-My personal definition of a good pack is that I should not notice it when doing “stuff”.
+My definition of a good pack is that I should not notice it when doing “stuff.”
 Your needs may be different.

 If I take the appropriate pack for my chosen activity, one of these packs will work well.
 And, I emphasize this again: For me.

-The day pack: A good day pack is able to take all kinds of abuse.
-Stuff it in the back of the vehicle for those last minute hikes, haul groceries at times, become a stand-in travel pack, go scrambling up mountains, get stained with fine red sand from desert hiking and serve as an impromptu pad at lunch breaks.
+The day pack: A good day pack can take all kinds of abuse.
+Stuff it in the back of the vehicle for those last-minute hikes, haul groceries at times, become a stand-in travel pack, go scrambling up mountains, get stained with fine red sand from desert hiking, and serve as an impromptu pad at lunch breaks.
 All my daypacks end up looking used and abused.
-After ~9 months of steady use, my Gossamer Gear Type II 26 Summit Pack is finally getting a nice patina from use.
-I expect a few more years of continued use before Mrs Mags says it is time to get another one…

-The three-season+ pack and winter day pack: The sturdy, rugged, and all-purpose ULA CDT is used for both my backpacking and winter day use trips.
-Stripped down it is nineteen ounces.
-The volume, ease of use, and durability have made the CDT a pack that works well for my off-trail backpacking and for winter day use when I am carrying bulkier gear.
+The three-season+ pack (solo) and winter day pack: I use the sturdy, rugged, and all-purpose ULA CDT for both my backpacking and winter day-use trips involving skiing.
+Stripped down, it is nineteen ounces.
+The volume, ease of use, and durability have made the CDT a pack that works well for my off-trail backpacking and winter day use when I am carrying bulkier gear.
 The simple design with a draw-string opening also means I can get my gear in and out of the pack easier.
 There are lighter packs, but I find them to be “one-trick ponies” that seem to work best for traditional thru-hiking on well-maintained trails.

 The workhorse “heavy hauler” pack: Winter backpacking on skis?
 Hut trips?
 Guiding?
-Hauling stuff when the Mrs and I go backpacking together?
+Packrafting with winter gear?
 I reach for my ULA Catalyst.
 I’ve written about this pack before.
-And three+ years later after starting to use it, I still feel the same way.
-In brief, the Catalyst is large enough to haul “stuff” and it handles it well.
-Rated at 40 lbs carrying capacity, I’ve pushed it up to 50 lbs when I’ve hauled hut trip essentials (food and wine of course).
-I don’t know if 50 lbs carried is ever truly comfortable..but it was certainly comfortable enough for the weight it was hauling.
+And eight+ years later, after starting to use it, I still feel the same way.
+In brief, the Catalyst is large enough to haul “stuff,” and it handles it well.
+Rated at 40 lbs carrying capacity, I’ve pushed it up to 50 lbs when I’ve hauled hut trip essentials (food and wine, of course).
+I don’t know if 50 pounds carried is ever truly comfortable…but it was certainly comfortable enough for the weight it hauled.

 So that is my quiver of packs.
 Again, I don’t know if these are the “best” packs, but they work well for me.

-I bought my first flyer’s kit bag at a surplus store in Newport, RI in the early 1990s.
-Mrs Mags made me get rid of that canvas one since it was beat up and stained terribly by the time we moved in together …so I bought another one online, this time in nylon, but still in OD green.
-She calls this color “that ugly army green you like!” 🙂
+I bought my first flyer’s kit bag at a surplus store in Newport, RI, in the early 1990s.
+I had to get rid of that canvas one since it looked like “overly vintage surplus” at one point.
+I bought another one online, this time in nylon, but still in the ever-cool OD green🙂